-While our beaches are undoubtedly at the top of your list of places to visit, there is more to our coastal city than just sun and sand.
-With a history that dates back to America’s very first English settlers, there is much to explore in Virginia Beach.
-Here are some of our most popular landmarks that you won’t want to miss while you’re here.
+While the beaches are undoubtedly at the top of your list of places to visit in Virginia Beach, there is more to our coastal city than just sun and sand.
+From historic lighthouses and iconic statues to scenic parks and architectural marvels, Virginia Beach is home to landmarks that tell the story of its rich past and vibrant present.
+Here are some of the most popular landmarks that you won’t want to miss while you’re in town.

 First Landing State Park

-First Landing State Park is a 2,888-acre park that fronts the Chesapeake Bay and features 1.25 miles of beach and more than 19 miles of interpretive hiking trails through protected salt marsh habitat, freshwater ponds, beach, dunes, forest, tidal marsh and cypress swamp.
-A registered Natural Landmark, First Landing is the most visited state park in Virginia and contains one of the most endangered habitat types in the world, the maritime forest community.
+The 2,888-acre Chesapeake Bay-front First Landing State Park is the most visited state park in all of Virginia.
+A registered natural landmark, it features 1.25 miles of beach, along with more than 19 miles of interpretive hiking trails through protected salt marsh habitat, freshwater ponds, beach, dunes, forest, tidal marsh and cypress swamp.
+Notably, the park also preserves one of the world’s most endangered habitats: the maritime forest community.

 Cape Henry Lighthouse

-The original Cape Henry Lighthouse, located within the Fort Story military base, was the first lighthouse authorized by the U.S. government, dating from 1792.
-It was also the first federal construction project under the Constitution, for an original contract amount of $15,200 (an additional $2,500 was required to finish the lighthouse).
+Located within the Fort Story military base in Chesapeake Bay, the original Cape Henry Lighthouse was the first lighthouse authorized by the U.S. government, dating back to 1792.
+It was also the first federal construction project under the Constitution, for an original contract amount of $15,200 (though an additional $2,500 was required to finish the lighthouse).

 The Cape Henry Lighthouse is located on an active military base.
 Before visiting, be sure to read additional information on location, arrival, and rules and regulations.